bharath12b5/mvn-linux/Building-Magento.md

     _**Note:** The `LD_LIBRARY_PATH` needs to be set correctly, if you have issues later please ensure this is set_
 5. Download and build php 5.5.9

     _**Note:**  In this section it is assumed that the Apache HTTP and MySQL servers have been installed into their default locations.
-If this is not the case then substitute your Apache HTTP server install location for `/usr/local/apache2` and your MySQL server install location for `/usr/local/mysql` in the steps below._
+If this is not the case, substitute your Apache HTTP server install location to `/usr/local/apache2` and your MySQL server install location to `/usr/local/mysql` in the steps below._
     1. Download and extract

         ```shell